ford-at-home/alt-bible/README.md

 - 🔁 Idempotent translation job with checkpointing
 - 🔍 Indexed by `book`, `chapter`, and `verse`, per persona
 - 🗂 Preloaded KJV baseline via one-time loader script
+- ✅ **Translation engine is a one-time job** — once each persona is translated, results are stored permanently

 ---

 ## 📁 Structure

 - `cdk/` – CDK stack for provisioning DynamoDB
-- `translate_bible.py` – Main translation script using Bedrock + DeepSeek
+- `translate_bible.py` – One-time translation script using Bedrock + DeepSeek
 - `download_kjv.py` – Downloads and restructures the KJV into JSON
 - `load_kjv_to_dynamodb.py` – Loads KJV into DynamoDB in proper schema
 - `checkpoint_<persona>.json` – Tracks translation progress for idempotency